Stata 19 is here—explore all the features.

 6.4.1 Median

-andard Deviation, and Coefficient of Variation 6.4.2 Percentiles
+6.5 Descriptive Statistics for Continuous Variables: Mean, Variance, Standard Deviation, and Coefficient of Variation 6.4.2 Percentiles

 6.5.1 Mean

-6.6 Descriptive Statistics for Categorical Variables Measured on a Nominal or Ordinal Scale: Cross Tabulation 6.5.2 Variance and Standard Deviation 6.5.3 Coefficient of Variation 6.7 Applying Sampling Weights 6.8 Formatting Output for Use in a Document (Word, Google Docs, etc.) 6.9 Graphs to describe data
+6.6 Descriptive Statistics for Categorical Variables Measured on a Nominal or Ordinal Scale: Cross Tabulation 6.5.2 Variance and Standard Deviation 6.5.3 Coefficient of Variation 6.7 Applying Sampling Weights 6.8 Formatting Output for Use in a Document (Word, Google Docs, etc.) 6.9 Graphs to Describe data

 6.9.1 Bar Graphs

-Chapter 7 - The Normal Distributions
+Chapter 7 The Normal Distribution Hypothesis Testing, and Statistical Significance

 7.1 Introduction